justinjstark/DependencyInjectionLifetimes/src/BestPractices/README.md

 ## HttpClient

-HttpClient should not be used directly with using statements because disposal of the HttpClient before the socket is released can lead to socket exhaustion.
+HttpClient should not be instantiated inline because disposal of the HttpClient before the socket is released can lead to socket exhaustion in high-volume applications.
 It should also not be used as a singleton because it will not pick up DNS changes.
 This has often tripped up developers as there was no obvious way to use HttpClient correctly.
 In .NET Core, there is a way to use HttpClient that mitigates these issues.

 In the component needing to send an HTTP request, take a dependency on HttpClient.